Frank Judd, Baron Judd: Political career

 Judd contested the safe Conservative seat of Sutton and Cheam in 1959 (where his mother Helen had been the Labour candidate in 1945) and the marginal Portsmouth West in 1964, losing to the Conservative incumbent by just 497 votes.
 He became a Member of Parliament in 1966, after gaining Portsmouth West for Labour, in a general election which saw his party win a large majority in the House of Commons.

 The following year, he was made Parliamentary Private Secretary (PPS) to the Minister of Housing and Local Government, a role he held until 1970.
 He narrowly held his seat at that year's general election, by just 955 votes, although Labour lost power to the Conservatives nationally.
 Judd became PPS to the Leader of the Opposition, former prime minister Harold Wilson, holding this role from 1970 to 1972.
 He was a member of the British Parliamentary Delegation to the Council of Europe and the Western European Union from 1970 to 1973.
 In 1972, he joined Labour's Front Bench Defence Team, remaining there until 1974.

 At the February 1974 general election, Judd stood for the new seat of Portsmouth North, created from parts of his old seat, winning it with a majority of only 320 votes.
 The election saw Labour return to government, and Judd became Parliamentary Under-Secretary of State for Defence (Navy) at the Ministry of Defence, remaining in the post until 1976.
 That year, he was made Parliamentary Under-Secretary of State for the Ministry of Overseas Development and became the Minister of State for that department, serving until the following year.
 From 1977 to 1979, he was the Minister of State for Foreign and Commonwealth Affairs.

 When the government lost a vote of no confidence, a new general election was called in 1979, in which Labour were defeated by the Conservatives.
 In line with this national swing, Judd lost his seat to the Conservative Peter Griffiths.

 Judd was made a life peer on 10 June 1991 with the title Baron Judd, of Portsea in the County of Hampshire.
 In the Lords, he was opposition front bench spokesperson on foreign affairs (1991 to 1992), and on defence (1995 to 1997).
 He was also principal spokesperson on education (1992 to 1994) and overseas development co-operation (1994 to 1997).
 Judd was a member of several committees in Parliament, including the Joint Committee on Human Rights from 2003 to 2007.
-He was again a member of the Council of Europe Parliamentary Assembly from 1997 to 2005, where he became rapporteur on Chechnya (from 1999 to 2004) and visited Grozny several times.
+He was again a member of the Council of Europe Parliamentary Assembly from 1997 to 2005, where he became rapporteur on Chechnya (from 1999 to 2004) and visited Grozny several times, for which he was posthumously rewarded with the Order of Friendship by the Chechen government in exile.

 Judd was interviewed in 2012 as part of The History of Parliament's oral history project.
 From 2015 to 2019, he was a member of the EU Justice Sub Committee.